FrankHB/YSLib/3rdparty/freetype/Readme.en-US.txt

 	mingw32-make CFLAGS="-c -O3 -Wall -fomit-frame-pointer -DNDEBUG"

 The output is "objs/freetype.a" in the freetype source directory.
+There is a known bug in build system of version 2.5.1 and 2.5.2 for Win32.
+Make junction "builds/windows" back to "build/win32" as older versions to workaround.

 = Android
 Currently only building on Windows is tested.